JohnPMills/modern-saturn/content/contact.md

       value: Contact
       keyName: property
     - name: 'og:description'
-      value: |
-        Get in contact with the Gamers vs. Depression team.
+      value: 'Get in touch and talk to our team.
+We''re online and here to help. '
       keyName: property
     - name: 'twitter:card'
       value: summary